trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 inconsistent state, we write a heap dump, for debugging, and forcibly terminate the process when this occurs.

+(tmp-directory)=
+#### Temporary directory

-The temporary directory used by the JVM must allow execution of code.
+The temporary directory used by the JVM must allow execution of code, because Trino accesses and uses shared library binaries.

-Specifically, the mount must not have the `noexec` flag set.
-The default `/tmp` directory is mounted with this flag in some installations, which prevents Trino from starting.
-You can workaround this by overriding the temporary directory by adding `-Djava.io.tmpdir=/path/to/other/tmpdir` to the list of JVM options.
+Specifically, the partition mount and directory must not have the `noexec` flag set.
+The default `/tmp` directory is mounted with this flag in some operating system installations, which prevents Trino from starting.
+You can work around this by overriding the temporary directory by adding `-Djava.io.tmpdir=/path/to/other/tmpdir` to the list of JVM options.

 (config-properties)=
 ### Config properties